deltaDNA/ios-smartads-sdk/README.md

 }
 ```

 The example assumes you're in a `UIViewController` and you've implemented the delegate methods of `DDNAInterstitialAdDelegate`.
-It's important to test the `interstitialAd` is not nil, you will only get a real object back if you are allowed to show an ad at this time.
-The initialisation checks session limits, time limits and that an ad has loaded and is available to display.
-An *adShow* event is recorded whenever you try to create an ad, this reports the reason for not creating an ad so the ad performance can be accurately tracked.
-Don't repeatedly try to create an ad until you get one, you should try once and move on if none was available.
+Although there is an `isReady` method, we recommend not checking that and showing the interstitial whenever the game requires on as that will allow our platform to reports the game's fill rate.

 The following callbacks are provided by `DDNAInterstitialAdDelegate`: